The Architecture

 The AI OSI Stack

-• Civic Mandate — legal authority, jurisdiction, scope
+• Civic Mandate — legal authority, jurisdiction, and operational scope

-• Ethical Charter — values, constraints, and boundaries
+• Ethical Charter — institutional values, constraints, and governance boundaries

-• Data Stewardship — provenance, access, and integrity
+• Data Stewardship — provenance, access controls, integrity, and handling obligations

-• Model Development — training decisions and evaluations
+• Model Development — training decisions, evaluation processes, and model governance

-• Instruction Control — prompts, constraints, and intent
+• Instruction Control — prompts, operational constraints, and intent management

-• Deployment Integration — runtime context and incidents
+• Deployment Integration — runtime context, operational incidents, and implementation oversight

-• Governance Publication — disclosures and audit artifacts
+• Governance Publication — disclosures, reporting obligations, and audit artifacts

-• Civic Participation — feedback and accountability signals
+• Civic Participation — feedback channels, institutional review, and accountability signals

 Evidence as a System Output

-Traditional governance relies on documentation assembled after a decision has been challenged.
+Traditional governance processes often rely on documentation assembled only after a decision has been challenged, questioned, or subjected to external scrutiny.

 • inputs and data lineage,